 To bring you, dear reader, if only for a moment, out of whatever place you currently find yourself reading this article, and onto the green plains of Drummossie ‘Culloden’ Moor, scourged by a chilling wind, I would like to introduce you to Donald Mackay of Ackmonie, Glen Urquhart.
 Or rather his spirit, I should say, which has carried on in the words that he wrote.

 ’’Friends, I am now an old man and it is a long, long time since the year of Charles.
-But if you want a
+But if you want a story, I shall tell you about the battle of Culloden.’’

 With those words begins the account of what had happened at the Battle that fateful, spring day.
-As Mr. Mackay says in his account, he was a young and strong man then, and had not yet left home, instead working the croft with his elder brother and father.
+As Mr. Mackay says in his account, he was a young and strong man then and had not yet left home, instead working the croft with his elder brother and father.
 When the family got word of the redcoats (the British) approaching Inverness, and Bonnie Prince Charles with the Highlanders preparing to take a stand and fight against them, they departed from their home to join the fight with little certainty of its outcome.
 The following are just a few fragments of Mr. Mackay’s chronicle:

 “The morning was cold and stormy as we stood on the battlefield – snow and rain blowing against